GloVe

 GloVe, coined from Global Vectors, is a model for distributed word representation.
-The model is an unsupervised learning algorithm for obtaining vector representations for words.
+The model is an unsupervised learning algorithm for obtaining vector representations of words.
 This is achieved by mapping words into a meaningful space where the distance between words is related to semantic similarity.
 Training is performed on aggregated global word-word co-occurrence statistics from a corpus, and the resulting representations showcase interesting linear substructures of the word vector space.
-It is developed as an open-source project at Stanford and was launched in 2014.
 As log-bilinear regression model for unsupervised learning of word representations, it combines the features of two model families, namely the global matrix factorization and local context window methods.